Is the ALFN a non-profit organization?

 Who should I contact about membership?

-If you're interested in ALFN membership, you can either complete our online application or contact Liz Potter to discuss our membership categories and the options and customizations available to you.
+If you're interested in ALFN membership, you can either complete our online application or contact Susan Rosen to discuss our membership categories and the options and customizations available to you.

 How much is ALFN membership?

 ALFN membership fees are based on the class of membership and then tiered by states (attorney/trustees) or level (associates).
 Currently, mortgage servicers may join the ALFN at no cost.
-For individuals employed by a non-ALFN member, they may join our young professionals (JPEG) or women's (WILL) groups for $199 annually.
 For the complete dues schedule for the Attorney/Trustee and Associate Membership classes, click here.

 I'm a member of the ALFN and I'm interested in getting more involved.
 How should I go about that?

 At ALFN, while we're a large organization, we pride ourselves on our "small" approach to our membership experience.
 Since our membership is held by the entire organization for our attorney/trustee and associate member classes, we encourage each member organization to assign one primary contact and then as many affiliate contacts as you'd like.
-To make the most of our volunteer and networking opportunities, each member would ideally have key people attending our events, sponsorsing throughout the year, and volunteering in at least three member groups (each member should always be represented in JPEG, WILL and one of the practice groups).
+To make the most of our volunteer and networking opportunities, each member would ideally have key people attending our events, sponsoring throughout the year, and volunteering in at least three member groups (each member should always be represented in JPEG, WILL and one of the practice groups).
 If you're doing all that, then rest assured you're on the path to maxing your member benefits.
-For quick guide, click the image below.
+For a quick guide, click the image below.

 As a member, can I access ALFN financial information and the organization's bylaws?

 Yes, the ALFN makes its foundational and guiding documents available to all ALFN members by logging into the member portal on ALFN.org.
 Each year the ALFN publishes financial information following the annual Member's Meeting at ANSWERS each July.
 Other important documents that members can and should periodically access include our policies related to Legal Update and ANGLE contributions, networking with clients during ALFN events, and our anti-trust policies, among others.

 Where can I find information about the ALFN's annual conference, ANSWERS?